NetApp/netapp-astra-toolkits/docs/toolkit/list/README.md

 ## Clusters

-{{list clusters}} shows all clusters deployed within the clouds managed by Astra.
+`list clusters` shows all clusters deployed within the clouds managed by Astra.
 By default both managed and unmanaged clusters are displayed, with arguments for hiding either.

 Command usage: